 SCE is directed to conduct a mid-term and final evaluation of this pilot to "assess the costs and benefits of real-time rates, including required infrastructure, manufacturer interest, and customer impacts."
-The mid-term report shall be released no later than December 31, 2023, and a final evaluation shall be released no later than December 31, 2023, and a final evaluation shall be released no later than March 1, 2025.
+The mid-term report shall be released no later than December 31, 2023, and a final evaluation shall be released no later than March 1, 2025.
+The evaluations should include, but not be limited to, the following elements: